bigxyt/qPython/doc/source/pandas.rst

     parsing with ``numpy_temporals`` flag set to ``True`` (to ensure that temporal vectors are represented as numpy ``datetime64``/``timedelta64`` arrays).
-  - q nulls are replaced with ``numpy.NaN``.
+  - q nulls are replaced with ``pandas.NA``.
 This can result in type promotion as described in `pandas documentation <http://pandas.pydata.org/pandas-docs/stable/gotchas.html#support-for-integer-na>`_.
   - ``pandas.Series`` is enriched with custom attribute ``meta`` (:class:`qpython.MetaData`), which contains `qtype` of the vector.
-Note that this information is used while serializaing ``pandas.Series`` instance to IPC protocol.
+Note that this information is used while serializing ``pandas.Series`` instance to IPC protocol.